tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

   - Can also add 2 index funds, 1 each for S&P 500 (covers quality growth) and Russell 2000 (covers emerging growth).
   - Divide money equally between funds and also deploy new money equally.
 The sophisticated way to do it is to adjust the weight of the funds, putting Only the new money into sectors that’ve lagged When any fund does poorly, the natural temptation is to switch to a better fund.
 People, who switch, tend to lose patience at precisely the wrong time, jumping from a value fund to a growth fund, just as value is starting to wax and growth is starting to wane.
   - In fact, when a value fund does better than its rivals in a bad year for value style, it’s not necessarily a cause for celebration.
 It maybe so, that the manager has used other styles to outperform in the short term, but such benefits will be fleeting.
 When value returns, he won’t be fully invested in it.
+  - stocks in general checklist
+    - The p/e ratio compare to similar companies within the same industry
+    - Percentage of institutional ownership.
+The lower the better
+    - Insider buying & whether the company itself is buying back shares.
+Both are positive.
+    - Record of earnings growth and whether the earnings are sporadic or consistent.
+    - Strong balance sheet or weak.
+Debt-to-equity ratio and cash position
   - Picking a Winner
     - Don’t spend a lot of time over a fund’s past performance.
 Not to say you shouldn’t pick a fund with a good long term record, but it’s better to stick with a steady and consistent performer, vs, a fund whose performance moves in and out of best / worst performing lists.
     - Check bear market performance.
 Some funds lose more, but regain more on rebound; some lose less & gain less; while some lose more & gain less.
 Avoid the third group.